ho3ein-mola/PhpStorm_Color_Scheme/README.md

 # 2
 ![Screenshot](http://uupload.ir/files/cczy_neo2.png)

+---
 # intro

-neo1 is one of the best high contrast dark color scheme for phpstorm that base on material ui color scheme , and has been improved for php development
+NEO1 is one of the best high contrast dark color scheme for phpstorm that base on material ui color scheme , and has been improved for php development

 ---
 # Dependency

-**got to below path in php storm and download flowing pachages for best functionality**
+**go to below path in phpstorm and download flowing pachages for best functionality**

 ```
 File | Settings | Plugins | Install From Repository